ulhakim/sqltune/README.md

         OR Jobs.salary_range_remarks LIKE '%name22%'
         OR Jobs.restriction LIKE '%name22%'
         OR Jobs.remarks LIKE '%name22%'

+       /* if left join is succeed , it will return job_id with value */

         OR JobsTools.job_id IS NOT NULL
         OR JobsCareerPaths.job_id IS NOT NULL
         OR JobsRecQualifications.job_id IS NOT NULL